Sinking of MV Acita 03: Incident

 Mv Acita 03 departed Tomia Island Harbor on 10:30 a.m local time.
 Harbor officials in Tomia Island, Wakatobi Regency had not calculated the ferry's draft, even though it was mandatory.
 Prior to its departure, the Captain had signed a sailing declaration, declaring that the ferry was only carrying as many as 60 passengers and cargo weighing at least 15 t.
 The weather condition was in good condition, with high waves reportedly not present.
 Visibility was also reported to be good.
 The ferry was expected to arrive in Baubau at 18:30-20:30 p.m local time.

 It was mudik season at the time, so the ferry was more crowded than usual.

 At 21:00 local time, MV Acita 03 arrived at Masir Strait.
 At the time, the ferry was only 4 nmi off its destination, Jembatan Batu Harbor, which was located on Lakeba Beach.
 Lakeba Beach was able to be seen, located on the starboard of the ferry.
 The passengers then began to prepare to disembark from the ferry.
 They then began to search for phone signals to inform their relatives or friends to pick them up at the harbor.
-On the second deck, a passenger suddenly shouted that it had found signals on the ferry.
+On the second deck, a passenger suddenly shouted that they had found signals on the ferry.
 This further attracted the other passengers to search for phone signals.

 Passengers began to move to the ferry's starboard.
 Some even climbed onto the roof of the ferry.
 Due to this, the ferry started to list.
 Crew members who were aware about the situation began to shout to the passengers on the imminent danger and ordered the passengers to stop.
 This was not listened by the passengers, who continued to search for phone signals.

 The ferry then immediately capsized to its starboard, dropping dozens of passengers to the sea.
 The Captain immediately put the engines on neutral condition.
 10 minutes later, the ferry had fully capsized.
 Some passengers were still trapped inside the ferry.
 In the next 10 minutes, the ferry managed to self-right itself.
 The capsizing happened so quickly that not a single passenger was able to wear a life-jacket.